mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 Founded in July 2010 in response to the Great Recession as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the CPFB consolidated the regulation of these issues under a single umbrella.
 Prior to its creation, consumer protection responsibilities were balkanized across seven different federal agencies.

 Today, any financial institution becomes regulated by the CFPB the moment its total assets exceed \$10B.
 This requirement persists some degree of regulatory fragmentation, as there are nearly 5000 regional banks alone that don't meet the threshold and therefore end up being regulated by one of the main banking agencies.

+Increasingly, the CFPB has assumed responsibility for regulations that don't fit nicely into other organizations' purviews.
+For example, the CPFB oversees Section 1071 of Dodd-Frank which is a rule focusing on small-business (not consumer) data.

 Throughout its lifetime, the CFPB has alternated between being aggressive in enforcement actions for violation of consumer rights (\$6B in fines in 2015) to more lenient ($34M in fines in 2020).